 Now, you can see from the Geofence setting that all the drivers have their own designated area for routing.

-You can begin by creating your Multiple Routing (VRP), fill in the necessary details, and click Proceed to optimize route:
+Start by creating your Routes (Multiple Routes - VRP) by filling in the necessary details, and then clicking Proceed to optimize route:

 3. How to Delete A Geofence Area